 In 2012, the Casio Group took stock of human rights issues, guided by ISO 26000.
 In conjunction with this, the Group referred to The Danish Institute for Human Rights' Human Rights Compliance Assessment Quick Check and received advice from experts to establish an independently developed tool to check on human rights practices.
 Using this tool, the Group regularly conducts checks on human rights issues to study the status of initiatives to address human rights issues, including protection of workers, at Group companies.
 Based on the results of these studies, CSR Promotion Office carries out interviews of Group companies, analyses specific issues and trends, provides feedback to each site, and promotes the implementation of improvement measures.
-Going forward, Casio will continue to publish the results from the implementation of checks on human rights issues in its annual Sustainability Report.
-In fiscal 2016 - 2017, Casio conducted "human rights issue check" particularly at eight production subsidiaries to find some issues at some sites such as long working hours and insufficient work-life balance.
-Feedback was provided to those sites accordingly to address such issues.
+Going forward, Casio will continue to publish the results from the implementation of checks on human rights issue check" at 29 sales companies of Casio group.
+As the result, total numbers of non-conformity reduced dramatically from 180 to 48 compared with the last check in 2014 which show 132 improvements.